-Information in your BCPNP Online profile - such as your contact details - should be updated as needed.
-However, the information contained in your registration, including your score, is locked when you submit your registration.
+Your registration is separate from your profile.
+Once a registration is submitted, the information contained in your registration is locked.
 The BC PNP will not make corrections to the information in your registration and will not change the stream under which you registered.

-If you need to make changes to your registration - other than changing the information captured in your BCPNP Online profile - you will need to withdraw your registration and submit a new registration with the updated information.
+If you need to make changes to your registration, you will need to withdraw your registration and submit a new registration with the updated information.
 You can do this through your existing profile.